 In a purchase transaction, you want to get a mortgage approval (often called a preapproval) before you go shopping for a home to know how much you can afford.
 The MLO will be able to make that determination based on your credit, income and assets.

 Whether it's a purchase or refinance, the next step for the MLO after taking a complete application and collecting documentation is to get it through underwriting – the process of making sure that you qualify for the mortgage based on your finances as well as the type of property you're getting.

 Finally, the MLO will make sure that your loan gets to the closing table.
 It's at this point that you reap the benefits of your loan, either in the form of a new house or the financial benefits afforded by a refinance.

-It’s important to know that the responsibilities of an MLO may fall to one person or several people depending on who you work with.
+It's important to know that the responsibilities of an MLO may fall to one person or several people depending on who you work with.
 At Rocket Mortgage, you'll get to work with several Home Loan Experts who are skilled in different stages of the process so that you get the highest-quality experience all the way through.

 Mortgage Loan Originator: The Lending Institution

 While the term “mortgage loan originator” can refer to the person originating your mortgage loan, it can also mean the institution responsible for funding that loan.
 In the mortgage industry, loans are made through either bank or non-bank lenders.